Electromagnetic radiation: Properties

 Electromagnetic radiation is produced by accelerating charged particles and can be naturally emitted, as from the Sun and other celestial bodies, or artificially generated for various applications.
-The energy in electromagnetic waves is sometimes called radiant energy.
+The energy in electromagnetic waves is sometimes referred to as radiant energy.
 The electromagnetic waves' energy does not need a propagating medium to travel through space; they move through a vacuum at the speed of light.

 Electromagnetic waves can be imagined as a self-propagating transverse oscillating wave of electric and magnetic fields.
 This 3D animation shows a plane linearly polarized wave propagating from left to right.
 The electric and magnetic fields in such a wave are in phase with each other, reaching minima and maxima together.

 Electric and magnetic fields obey the properties of superposition.
 Thus, a field due to any particular particle or time-varying electric or magnetic field contributes to the fields present in the same space due to other causes.
 Further, as they are vector fields, all magnetic and electric field vectors add together according to vector addition.
 For example, in optics two or more coherent light waves may interact and by constructive or destructive interference yield a resultant irradiance deviating from the sum of the component irradiances of the individual light waves.
 The electromagnetic fields of light are not affected by traveling through static electric or magnetic fields in a linear medium such as a vacuum.
 However, in nonlinear media, such as some crystals, interactions can occur between light and static electric and magnetic fields—these interactions include the Faraday effect and the Kerr effect.